jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-1e.md

-+++
+---
+title: "The Fall of the Western Empire"
+heading: "Part 1e of Chapter 1 of Book 5"
+date: 2021-08-01
+image: "/covers/wn.jpg"
-title=  "The Fall of the Western Empire" description=  "History shows the superiority of a well-regulated standing army over a militia." date=  2020-12-28 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-1b" linkbtext=  "Part 1b" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-2a" linkftext=  "Part 2a" heading=  "Part 1c" icon=  "/icons/smith.png"
+description: "History shows the superiority of a well-regulated standing army over a militia"
-+++
+author: Adam Smith
+icon: /avatars/smith.png
+---